glpzzz/glpzzz.github.io/_posts/2023-09-29-updating-my-website-with-htmx.md

 There is a lot to say about it but it will refer you to the 2 more important sources

 - [htmx.org](https://htmx.org) the official documentation
-- [https://hypermedia.systems/](Hypermedia Systems) a book on the hypermedia concept (the basics of htmx) and a very good resource of simple (not basic) web development.
+- [Hypermedia Systems](https://hypermedia.systems/) a book on the hypermedia concept (the basics of htmx) and a very good resource of simple (not basic) web development.

 ## Why to use htmx?